§ 05

 Argentina · vs Algeria · 16 June (and possibly 11 July QF)Westside / Southwest Boulevard Latin corridor; Pinnacle gone, Piropos gone

-Argentina is the matchday-defining team for KC.
-They open the city's tournament, they base their training camp at Sporting KC's Compass Minerals National Performance Center in Kansas City, KS, and if they top Group J they return to Arrowhead for the 11 July quarterfinal, meaning Albiceleste support potentially books KC for nearly a month.45
+Argentina is the team that defines KC's tournament.
+They open the schedule here, they train here, and if they top Group J they're back at Arrowhead for the 11 July quarterfinal — meaning Albiceleste support potentially books KC for nearly a month.45

 The matchday rooms, ranked: